-View portrait and figurative paintings by Gabriela Gonzalez Dellosso, who pays homage to historic women artists in her new exhibition.
+View portrait and figurative paintings by Gabriela Gonzalez Dellosso, who pays homage to historic women artists.

 by Leslie Gilbert Elman